goodatcode/javascripthangman/README.md

 * Adding another game - e.g. Wheel of Fortune
 * Add ability to have phrases
 * Refactoring the code to use ES6
-* Restructering the order that functions and function calls appear to make the code more readable
+* Restructuring the order that functions and function calls appear to make the code more readable

 ### Biggest takeaway?
 > It was stressful working on a tight deadline, but we’d do it again in a heartbeat!